CSprat451/AsciiArt/README.md

 This is an ascii art project I made for fun.

-It converts an image into an ascii art image.
+It converts an image into an ascii art image, and it converts a video into an ascii gif.

 ## Prerequisites

 - Python
-- Pillow - The photo image library used for this project.
+- Pillow - The photo image library
+- OpenCV - The video processing library
 - Flask - The webserver library
 - Pycharm - IDE